movitto/rjr/README.md

     rake yard

-Also see specs for detailed usage.
+Also see examples and specs for detailed usage.

 ### Advanced ###